minprog/programmeren-1/problems/scrabble/index.md

 ### Hints

-- Use this array at the top of your file (below the includes!) to look up letter values:
+- This array at the top of the file (below the includes!) is used to look up letter values:

         int POINTS[] = {1, 3, 3, 2, 1, 4, 2, 4, 1, 8, 5, 1, 3, 1,
                         1, 3, 10, 1, 1, 1, 1, 4, 4, 8, 4, 10};